meneller/Code-for-Mining-Specific-Genes-by-Annotation-in-Single-Cell-Sequencing/README.md

 Statistical Analysis:
 For each selected gene, a differential expression analysis was carried out:

-A Welch’s t-test was applied to compare the expression distributions between insc-expressing and non-expressing cells.
+A Welch’s t-test was applied to compare the expression distributions between expressing and non-expressing cells of gene of interes.

 The fold change was calculated as the ratio of the mean expression in the without_insc group to that in the with_insc group and then transformed to log₂.